jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/buildings/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Infantry HQ
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Infantry HQ is the HQ to recruit :ref:`infantry <axis_and_allies_regiment_infantry>`.
 It is also the cheapest way to boost income even when you don't really need more infantries.
+Usually an Infantry HQ can link 6 regiments except the English ones can host 6.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Airborne Infantry HQ